 As outlined in the precontractual information, the following sustainability indicators were used to measure the achievement of each of the environmental or social characteristics promoted by the DPM mandate.
-As of the 31st of December 2023:
+From the 2024 annual average based on quarterly data:

-- 100% of the DPM mandate's assets in portfolio complied with the Responsible Investment Policy of BNP Paribas Asset Management; - 95.2% of the DPM mandate's assets was covered by ESG analysis based on the proprietary ESG methodology of BNP Paribas Asset Management1; - 65.26 was the weighted average ESG rating of the DPM mandate's portfolio compared to the 57.72 weighted average rating of the benchmark investment universe2. - The DPM mandate committed on a weighted average carbon footprint reduction of its portfolio of at least 50% compared to the weighted average carbon footprint of its investment universe.
-As of 31st of December 2023, the weighted average footprint of the DPM mandate is 64% lower than its reference index. - 34% of the underlying investment funds portfolio were invested in "sustainable investments" as defined in Article 2 (17) of the SFDR.
+- 100% of the DPM mandate's assets in portfolio complied with the Responsible Business Conduct of BNP Paribas Asset Management. - 99% of the DPM mandate's assets was covered by ESG analysis based on the proprietary ESG methodology of BNP Paribas Asset Management1. - 632 was the weighted average ESG rating of the DPM mandate's portfolio compared to the 57 weighted average rating of the benchmark investment universe3. - The DPM mandate committed on a weighted average carbon footprint reduction of its portfolio of at least 50% compared to the weighted average carbon footprint of its investment universe.
+From the 2024 annual average based on quarterly data, the weighted average footprint of the DPM mandate is 55% lower than its reference index. - 36% of the underlying investment funds portfolio were invested in "sustainable investments" as defined in Article 2 (17) of the SFDR.

 As stipulated in the precontractual information too, the ESG analysis based on the proprietary ESG methodology of BNP Paribas Wealth Management must cover at least 90% of the assets of the DPM mandate.
-As of the 31st of December 2023, 100% of the assets in portfolio (excluded cash) were ranked at least 5 Clovers according to the proprietary BNP Paribas Wealth Management ESG scoring methodology.
+From the 2024 annual average based on quarterly data, 100% of the assets in portfolio (excluded cash) were ranked at least 5 Clovers according to the proprietary BNP Paribas Wealth Management ESG scoring methodology.